 Why ‘Old Testament’?

 The ‘Old Testament’ is, strictly speaking, the first part of the Christian Bible, which also includes the New Testament.
 Jewish scholars tend to refer to it simply as the ‘Bible’, or the ‘Tanakh’.
 In scholarly circles it is often referred to as the ‘Hebrew Bible’.
 The use of the term ‘Old Testament’ is not intended to limit the lively debate about the significance (or not) about what these texts are called and what they mean to scholars and others today.
 Papers given at the Society reflect a wide variety of stances and approaches.
 The Society contains not only Christian scholars, but also Jewish scholars, and those who study the Hebrew Bible on a par with other ancient texts.
-There is a note about the Hebrew name of the Society in Professor Rogerson’s history.

 The SOTS Archive